mesonbuild/meson/docs/markdown/FAQ.md

 The second requirement is that there needs to be an explicit subproject invocation in your `meson.build` files.
 Either `subproject('foobar')` or `dependency('foobar', fallback : ['foobar', 'foo_dep'])`.
 If these declarations either are not in any build file or they are not called (due to e.g. `if/else`) then nothing is downloaded.

-If this is not sufficient for you, starting from release 0.40.0 Meson has a option called `wrap-mode`, which can be used to disable wrap downloads altogether.
+If this is not sufficient for you, starting from release 0.40.0 Meson has a option called `wrap-mode` which can be used to disable wrap downloads altogether with `--wrap-mode=nodownload`.
+You can also disable dependency fallbacks altogether with `--wrap-mode=nofallback`, which also implies the `nodownload` option.